hecboar/MediumArticles/README.md

 ### Prerequisites

 Basic Python Knowledge and basic knowledge of web scraping using BeautifulSoup (BS4) will help you follow along more easily.
+## Tutorial 3: Automating Table of Content Extraction and Filtering with LlamaIndex

+In this tutorial, you'll learn how to automate the extraction of tables of contents from research papers and apply metadata filters for more accurate document retrieval using LlamaIndex.
+This tutorial builds on the concepts introduced in the corresponding Medium article.

+### What You Will Learn

+- **PDF to HTML Conversion**: Convert PDFs to HTML for cleaner data extraction.
+- **Automated Table of Content Extraction**: Extract and assign section names from research papers automatically.
+- **Metadata Filters**: Apply metadata filters to refine document retrieval, enhancing LLM accuracy.
+- **Creating a Vector Store Index**: Build a vector store index and query it using metafilters for better information retrieval.

+### Prerequisites

+- Basic understanding of Python, web scraping, and data processing.
+- Familiarity with large language models and Google Colab.
 -------------------------------------------------------------------------------------------------------------------------------------------

 ### Why Google Colab?